granaderos/Songs-DB/README.md

 ### Prerequisites

-The get the website up and running, you need to have the following first:
+To get the website up and running, you need to have the following first:

 * Python
 If you don't have yet, check on https://www.python.org/downloads/